metasyn/memex/content/entries/linguistics/hangul.md

-in contrast, korean uses aspiration as a *contrastive* difference. this contrastive difference, as expected, is also represented orthographically. in the [IPA](https://en.wikipedia.org/wiki/international_phonetic_alphabet) above (and below) - aspiration is marked by a superscript _h_ like pʰ. in korean, this is represented by a duplicate character: ㄱ (plain k sound) becomes ㄲ (aspirated k sound).
+in contrast, korean uses aspiration as a *contrastive* difference. this contrastive difference, as expected, is also represented orthographically. in the [IPA](https://en.wikipedia.org/wiki/international_phonetic_alphabet) above (and below) - aspiration is marked by a superscript _h_ like pʰ.  generally, we just see the character getting an extra stroke: ㄱ (plain k sound) becomes ㅋ (aspirated k sound).

 ### tenseness